dimkr/tootik/README.md

 * /users/mentions is like /users but shows only posts that mention the user.
 * /users/register creates a new user.
 * /users/follows shows a list of followed users, ordered by activity.
+* /users/me redirects the user to their outbox.
 * /users/resolve looks up federated user *user@domain* or local user *user*.
 * /users/dm creates a post visible to mentioned users.
 * /users/whisper creates a post visible to followers.